ykydh/Portfolio/README.md

 The Proposal contains methods of the experiment, benefits, personnel and equipment, a schedule, and an informed consent form.<br />

 #### **Things I learned from this project.**
-- **Effective Audience Analysis**
+- **Effective Audience Analysis**:
- - \I developed the skill to thoroughly analyze the demographics of my audience, enabling me to craft persuasive and targeted arguments that resonate with their specific needs and preferences.
+  - I developed the skill to thoroughly analyze the demographics of my audience, enabling me to craft persuasive and targeted arguments that resonate with their specific needs and preferences.
-- **Clarity and Precision in Writing**
+- **Clarity and Precision in Writing**:
   - I honed my ability to structure documents in a way that enhances readability and engagement, ensuring each component is clearly organized and tailored to make the content accessible and compelling to the audience."

 ## **Proposal**
 Proposal